 Give your scholarship application a professional polish

 Focus on the special aspects of your financial situation.
-Some SMC Scholarships are need based.
-However, don't just say, "I need money," everybody does.
-Reviewers are influenced more by someone who has to drive 150 miles to the closest school, has major medical bills, or has to support an ailing parent.
-They also take into consideration, the students who support themselves, and their families on a limited income.
+Some SMC Scholarships are needs based.
+However, don't just say, "I need money!"
+Everybody does.
+Reviewers are influenced by a compelling narrative.
+They also take into consideration students who support themselves and their families on a limited income.
 Whatever the family situation, don't be afraid to state the need.

 Letters of reference/recommendation